14 Answers to Common Computer Questions You’re Afraid to Ask

 There are many ways to tell if your computer has a virus.
 Ideally, you’ll have a good antivirus program installed that will catch the virus and alert you before it causes any damage.

-While there are millions of different viruses out there, they tend to have a few basic objectives:
+While there are millions of different viruses out there, they tend to have a few primary objectives:

 • To make money.
-This might be by displaying tons of ads & pop-ups on your computer, convincing you to buy software to remove the virus, or locking your files and demanding a ransom.
+The virus creator may make money by displaying tons of ads & pop-ups on your computer, convincing you to buy software to remove the virus, or locking your files and demanding a ransom.

 • To take control of your computer.
 Once a bad guy has access to your computer, he can do a whole bunch of nasty things like deleting or stealing files, crashing your network, or using your computer (and others) to launch attacks on websites and servers.